snellebribo98/NBA-Simulator/REPORT.md

 # NBA Simulator
-## Start with a short description of your application (like in the README.md, but very short, including a single screen shot).
 ![](docs/Appflow.png)
+## Short description
 You're an NBA fan and like to watch some games once in a while.
-But as a NBA "Rookie" fan you probably have no clue which team is going to win each night and which player is on which team.
-This NBA app offers a clear list of all players and teams (including their rosters).
-For the people that aren't familiar with the players the game averages are shown (point per game, etc.), and for the users that arent familiar with basketball there are ratings of each player (offensive, defensive, and overal).
-These individual ratings combined with the minutes these players make, will result in team ratings.
-And these team ratings will be used to simulate games.
-A user can choose which teams play eachother.
-The reason for this simulator is:
+But you have no clue which team is going to win each night and which player is on which team.
+A user can look up all players, teams, and their rosters.
+To see which team is more likely to win there is a simulator where the user can select to teams to play eachother
-* unfamiliar users can get an indication which team is more likely to win in reallife.
-* familiar users can use this when a player is traded to a team and both teams haven't played eachother yet in reallife.

 ## Clearly describe the technical design: how is the functionality implemented in your code?
 This should be like your DESIGN.md but updated to reflect the final application.
 First, give a high level overview, which helps us navigate and understand the total of your code (which components are there?).
 Second, go into detail, and describe the modules/classes (apps) files/functions (data) and how they relate.